-

 - Click Stop when the recording is finished.

-- Use the Selection Tool (I-beam icon) to highlight unwanted sections.
+- Trim unwanted parts: Use the Selection Tool (I-beam icon) to highlight sections, then press Delete.

-- Go to Effects > Noise Reduction and adjust the settings to remove background noise.
+- Enhance audio quality: Use Effects > Noise Reduction to remove background noise.
+Use Equalization or Compressor to improve clarity.

-- Click File > Export and select your preferred format (MP3, WAV, etc.).
+- Export final file: Click File > Export and choose your preferred format (MP3, WAV, etc.).
+MP3 export works out-of-the-box in recent Audacity versions.

 - 0:00 Intro